ankitects/anki-manual/src/deck-options.md

 - Clicking the gear icon on the 'Decks' screen.
 - Selecting a deck on the 'Decks' screen, and then clicking 'Options' at the bottom of the screen.
-- Clicking on 'More' > 'Option' while in review mode.
+- Clicking on 'More' > 'Options' while in review mode.
 - Pressing "o" while in review mode.

 # Managing Deck Options